cdhenry/cdhenry.github.io/_posts/2018-09-09-a_batch_of_interview_questions.markdown

 ### What is the advantage of AJAX calls?

-The biggest advantages of AJAX are that it can reload only the content that needs to be reloaded on a page which reduces bandwidth/load time and improves user experience.
-When you use AJAX is possible to make a webpage feel more interactive and quick to respond, as if it were an application running on your computer rather than a series of stateless requests made to a server through the internet.
+The biggest advantage of AJAX is that it can reload only the content that needs to be reloaded on a page. which reduces bandwidth/load time and improves user experience.
+When you use AJAX it is possible to make a webpage feel more interactive and quick to respond, as if it were an application running on your computer rather than a series of stateless requests made to a server through the internet.

 ### What is a closure in Javascript?